Juwon is my son 100%: Mercy Aigbe's ex-husband assures concerned Nigerians

 - Actress Mercy Aigbe has been bashed by millions of Nigerians on social media after she revealed her lover, Adekaz

-- Several Nigerians advised Gentry to run a paternity test on his son as they claim that he suddenly look like Mercy's new man
+- Several Nigerians advised Gentry to run a paternity test on his son as they claimed that he looked like Mercy's new man

 - The businessman has however noted that there will be no need for a paternity test because he knows that he is the boy's father